[blindkid] Braille Alphabet Bracelet wins national People's Design Award

 "I'm delighted that the public has chosen to honor the Braille Alphabet

-first People's Design Award winner in 2006.
-Toms Shoes, a company that
+People's Design Award winner in 2006.
+Toms Shoes, a company that gives away a

 To watch her acceptance speech go to this link.

 -- Sincere best,